msgtn/r0b0/docs/blsm.md

 # Blossom

 *2023-07-14 This page is a work-in-progress.*
-This page goes over how to build and boot a Blossom robot.
+This page covers the build and use of a Blossom robot, specifically:
+- Building the robot hardware
+- Setting up the software
+- Controlling the robot using the mobile interface

 ## Build